 This combined with the recent result of el Abdalaoui and Nadkarni in \cite{elabdal-Nad} and \cite{Abd-Nad2} allows us to establish that the rank one maps has a singular spectrum provided that each $P_k$ has less than $c.h_{k-1}$ zeros bigger than 1 in absolute value where $c$ is a positive constant less than one.\\

-Furthermore, we are able to give a negative answer to Nadkarni question by proving that the integral of the absolute part of any non trivial generalized Riesz products is strictly less than 1.
+Furthermore, we are able to give a partial negative answer to the question of Nadkarni by proving that the integral of the square root of the absolute part of any non trivial generalized Riesz products is strictly less than 1.
 Furthermore, using a deep result of Bourgain \cite{Bourisr}, we establish that there is a new subclass of rank one maps acting on \emph{finite and infinite} measure space for which the Mahler measure is zero.
 For this subclass the cutting parameter satisfies $m_k=\theta(k^{\beta})$, for some $\beta \leq 1$.
 As a consequence, we obtain that the spectrum of any map in this class is singular.
 However, we are not able to answer the question on whether the Mahler measure on any rank one acting on probability space is zero.
 Nevertheless, we made the following conjecture.

 \begin{Conj}Let $(X,\cb,\Pro,T)$ be a rank one map and assume that $\Pro(X)<+\infty$.
 Then, the Mahler measure of its spectrum is zero. \end{Conj}

 Obviously, this conjecture is related to Klemes-Reinhold's conjecture \cite{Klemes2} on the spectrum of rank one.
 Indeed, therein the authors conjectured that all rank one maps have singular spectrum and, in the same spirit, C. Aistleitner and M. Hofer wrote in the end of their paper ``several authors believe that all rank one transformations could have singular maximal spectral type.'' \cite{AH}.
 It seems that this conjecture was formulated since Baxter result \cite{Baxter}, \cite{Thouvenot}.
 Of-course, the conjecture stand only for rank one acting on finite measure space.